Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 # Architecture Challenge Statement Development​
 ### Created by The Archypelago Community

 This project is licensed under the GPL-3.0 License - see the [LICENSE.md](https://github.com/Open-Archypelago/Archypelago/blob/main/LICENSE) file for details

 ---

 # Overview

-Before we start on any architecture work we need to know what business problem aim to solve​ and that we can add value
+Before we start on any architecture work we need to know what business problem aim to solve​ and that we can add value as enterprise architects

 At the end of this workshop, we should have​